naijun0403/H81M-K-HD4400-EFI/README.md

 Hackintosh EFI for H81M-K and HD4400

 # Works it?
-Yes, but macOS Big Sur is not support
+Yes, but macOS Big Sur is not support because some icon picture not appear